happycube/cxadc-linux3/README.md

 Links to buy a CX Card [White Variant](https://www.aliexpress.com/item/1005003461248897.html) / [Green Variant](https://www.aliexpress.com/item/1005003092946304.html) / [Blue Variant](https://www.aliexpress.com/item/4001286595482.html)

+**Note 00:** While Mhz is used and is accruate due to crystal used, in reaility it should be called msps (million samples per second) as the actual effective sampling is half the mhz number.

 **Note 01:** The CX chip variant with the least self-noise is the cx23883, mostly found on the White Variation card; most clean captures are at 6dB off, and Digital Gain at 0-10.

-**Note 02:** For reliable 40Mhz 8-bit & 20Mhz 16-bit samples, its recommended to replace the stock crystal with the `ABLS2-40.000MHZ-D4YF-T`.
+**Note 02:** For reliable 40mhz 8-bit & 20mhz 16-bit samples, its recommended to replace the stock crystal with the `ABLS2-40.000MHZ-D4YF-T`.

 [For the full list of working crystal replacements, check the wiki page here!](https://github.com/happycube/cxadc-linux3/wiki/Upgraded-Crystals)

 **Note 03:** Asmedia PCI to PCIe 1x bridge chips may have support issues on some older PCH chipsets based on Intel 3rd gen; for example, white cards use ITE chips which might not have said issue.

 **Note 04:** Added cooling can provide additional stability, more so with 40-54mhz crystal mods, but within 10° Celsius of room temperature is always preferable for silicone hardware.
-Currently only 40mhz mods have been broadly viable in testing for current PCIe cards.
+Currently only 40mhz crystal mods have been broadly viable in testing for current PCIe cards.

 **Note 05:** For crystals over 54mhz: it might be possible to use higher crystals with self temperature regulated isolated chamber models, but this is still to have proper testing.

 **Note 06:** While the term Mhz is used and is hardware accurate, to be clear with Nyquist sampling the crystal frequency should be noted as the MSPS or million samples per second rating, the number is always halved to equal its effective bandwidth of whatever its sampling i.e 28mhz is 28msps with 14mhz of bandwidth and so on you want a 2:1 ratio or higher of whatever your capturing to correctly sample it.

+**Note 07:** When using a lower end older systems (Pentium 4 and before era), if there are not enough system resources, you may have dropped samples!

 # Wiki

-There is now a [wiki](https://github.com/happycube/cxadc-linux3/wiki) about the cards variants and helpful information on modifications
+There is now a [wiki](https://github.com/happycube/cxadc-linux3/wiki) about the cards variants and helpful information on modifications cabling and amplification.

 ## Getting Started & Installation

+## Install Dependencys

+Updated for Ubuntu 22.04

+Update your package manager

+    sudp apt update

+Install build essentials

+    sudo apt install build-essential

+Install Linux Headers

+    sudo apt install linux-headers-generic

+Install PV for real-time monitoring of the runtime & datarate output:

+    sudo apt install pv

+Install Sox key for maniupating data in real time or more usefully after captures:

+    sudo apt install sox

+Install FFmpeg (If you dont already have it!)

+    sudo apt install ffmpeg

+Install FLAC (If you dont already have it!)

+    sudo apt install flac

+## Install CXADC

 Open the directory that you wish to install into, and git clone the repo source:

     git clone https://github.com/happycube/cxadc-linux3 cxadc

-You can then use `git pull` inside the directory to update later.

 For manual or offline use, click Code on the Github page and then download the zip.
 Move the zip where it's needed, and extract the files.
 Afterwards, open a terminal in said directory and continue below.
+## How to Update

+You can then use `git pull` inside the directory to update later then re-build the driver with the steps below again.

+## Build The Driver

+If not already inside of the CXADC directory

+    cd cxadc

 Build and install the out-of-tree module: